ChartIQ/chartiq-react-app/README.md

 ```

 ## Notes

-When you are working this project there a few things to be aware of.
-If you need to bind webpack dev server to a different host like `http://0.0.0.0`, you will need to include that domain on your license.
-If you need this for development, please contact your Account Manager to set to have it added to your license.
+- This application will only run from `127.0.0.1`, `localhost`, and the explicit list of domains set on your particular chartIQ library license.
+If you need to bind webpack dev server to a different host, like `http://0.0.0.0`, please contact your Account Manager to have those additional domains added to your license.